ao/hivemind/README.md

 - Pure Rust implementation for performance and safety
 - Distributed node architecture with peer-to-peer discovery
-- Automatic container scheduling and load balancing
+- Automatic application scheduling and load balancing
 - Built-in service discovery with DNS and proxy support
 - Health monitoring and automatic container recovery
 - Web interface for management and monitoring